Croatia Vacation Planning Best Trip to Croatia

 Stunning coastal views from the fortress, Omis, Croatia

-Omis is where to go on vacation in Croatia for an active trip.
-The Dalmatian coastal town sits at the mouth of the Cetina River, where white water rafting, kayaking, canyoning, hiking and ziplining are popular Croatia adventure attractions.
+The Dalmatian coastal town of Omis sits at the mouth of the Cetina River, where white water rafting, kayaking, canyoning, hiking and ziplining are popular adventure activities.
 Further reading: What To Do in Omis.

 Lookout point over Osejava Peninsula, Makarska, Croatia